Where Are Tiny Homes Legal? State-by-State Zoning Guide

 6. Build Storage Walls That Reduce Required Square Footage

-Some tiny homes legal paths depend on minimum square footage, so make the room feel larger through built-in storage walls.
+Some tiny home legal paths depend on minimum square footage, so make the room feel larger through built-in storage walls.
 A full-height wall of cabinets keeps belongings behind a single plane, which reduces visual clutter and makes the space read as bigger.
 Use 16 to 18 inch deep cabinets on one side and keep the opposite side open for seating.
 The contrast is to avoid open shelves everywhere, which makes the room feel busy and smaller.
 A clean storage wall turns tiny living into a calmer daily rhythm.

 Placement note: place the tallest storage on the long wall to stretch the room visually.